UEFI-code/prof_words_drv/README.md

 ## 📜 License & Legal Stuff

+This driver might cause your system unstable, I take NO RESPONSIBILITY for any damage caused!

+Use at your own risk! ⚠️

 🆓 **Free for non-commercial use** - but give credit where credit is due! 🙏

 💰 **Commercial use?** Contact the author first: `zhuoshizhang@hotmail.com`